Tuscany Harvest Bike Tour

 • Pedal deep into the forests of Mount Amiata, filled with porcini mushrooms and chestnuts, to a seasonal lunch with a Michelin-starred chef

-• End the tour with a bang; ride across Chianti and finish in Florence’s stunning Piazzale Michelangelo
+• End the tour with an optional ride across Chianti and finish in Florence’s Piazzale Michelangelo

 Eat